SLED Market Entry Guide

 - Month 7+ Add proposal writing tools and compliance software as bid volume increases

-- Payoneer Business: The most widely used option for Pakistani IT exporters.
-Gives you a US receiving account number, withdraws to PKR through SBP-approved partner banks
+- Payoneer Business: Most widely used for Pakistani IT exporters.
+Gives you a US receiving account number, withdraws to PKR through SBP-approved banks

 - Wise Business: Multi-currency, low fees, good for USD receipt and conversion